Where Is Stefflon Don?! Woman Claims She Was ‘Twice As Tall’ Trysting With Nigerian Rapper Burna Boy

 “His words actually worth his action.
 Not only will he tell me like he loves me, and other personal things, he actually showed me.
 This is somebody that wanted me around; this is somebody who I basically moved in with.”

 “I was with him everywhere, I was at all his shows, I liked that, for the first time I felt like someone needed me.
-Ususally I feel like the depedent one, he was so caring, so touchy feely and so emotional and expressive of his feelings.
+Usually, I feel like the dependent one, he was so caring, so touchy-feely and so emotional and expressive of his feelings.
 He was falling for me from what he was showing me, we loved each other.”

 […]

-“He said, you’re gonna be wife, I’m gonna marry you, you’re gonna have twins, you’re my sweet salon jollof, that’s what he called me.”
+“He said, you’re gonna be wife, I’m gonna marry you, you’re gonna have twins, you’re my sweet salone jollof, that’s what he called me.”

 She added that she came forward about their alleged relationship despite social media backlash because she grew tired of “protecting him.”